jeroenrinzema/commander/DESIGN.md

 )

 // A context definition allows to define a group of options
-// which could easily be "unpacked" when needed. definition := commander.ContextDefinition(
+// which could easily be "unpacked" when needed.
+The ContextDefinition function
+// wraps the given options in a slice. definition := commander.ContextDefinition(
 	commander.WithJSONCodec(),
 	commander.WithTimeout(1*time.Second),